There are many different types of mold that can exist both indoors and outside of a building. Mold is a fungus and falls into three basic categories:

 Call the Professionals to Remediate All Types of Mold

-With the various types of mold that exist, and knowing the health hazards that they cause, it’s always best to contact a professional to remediate the conditions.
+With the various types of mold that exist, and knowing the health hazards that they cause, it’s always best to hire a professional to remediate the conditions.

 Contact St. Louis Cleaning and Restoration if you see or suspect mold growing in your home or work place.
 We have the equipment and trained technicians to make sure the mold is removed safely and completely so that the safety and health of people and pets are not compromised.